elmtree-askmo/cloudcannon-app/content/learn/psychology/how-can-citation-tools-enhance-the-credibility-of-academic-work.md

 url: /learn/psychology/questions/how-can-citation-tools-enhance-the-credibility-of-academic-work
 score: -1.0
 related_article1:
-    id: 165212
+    id: 165219
-    title: How does PubMed specialize in its focus compared to other search engines?
+    title: >-
+        What are the challenges associated with semantic analysis in research?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-pubmed-specialize-in-its-focus-compared-to-other-search-engines
+    url: /learn/psychology/questions/what-are-the-challenges-associated-with-semantic-analysis-in-research
 related_article2:
     id: 165219
+    title: >-
-    title: What are the challenges associated with semantic analysis in research?
+        What are the challenges associated with semantic analysis in research?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-challenges-associated-with-semantic-analysis-in-research
 related_article3:
-    id: 165220
+    id: 165212
-    title: Why are abstracts important in academic papers and how do they guide research decisions?
+    title: >-
+        How does PubMed specialize in its focus compared to other search engines?
     subject: Psychology
-    url: /learn/psychology/questions/why-are-abstracts-important-in-academic-papers-and-how-do-they-guide-research-decisions
+    url: /learn/psychology/questions/how-does-pubmed-specialize-in-its-focus-compared-to-other-search-engines
 related_article4:
-    id: 165208
+    id: 165212
-    title: What are the key challenges in defining a target population in research?
+    title: >-
+        How does PubMed specialize in its focus compared to other search engines?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-challenges-in-defining-a-target-population-in-research
+    url: /learn/psychology/questions/how-does-pubmed-specialize-in-its-focus-compared-to-other-search-engines
 related_article5:
-    id: 165209
+    id: 165212
-    title: How do independent and dependent variables influence research design?
+    title: >-
+        How does PubMed specialize in its focus compared to other search engines?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-independent-and-dependent-variables-influence-research-design
+    url: /learn/psychology/questions/how-does-pubmed-specialize-in-its-focus-compared-to-other-search-engines
 ---

 &nbsp;